vishvAsa/notes/economics/assets/goods/tradeables.md

 ### Long term investment suitability

 Historically, most commodities have only keep up with inflation.
-In the long term, Investing in commodities is essentially betting against human ingenuity .
+In the long term, Investing in commodities is essentially betting against inflation (and to an extant human ingenuity given war, disease etc).

 ### Oil